-The circuit shown in Figure T2 is a simple power supply.
-Component 2 is a fuse.
-Item 3 in figure T2 is a single-pole single-throw switch.
+Component 3 in figure T2 represents a single-pole single-throw switch.
 (T6D03) It turns the power supply on and off.

 Component 4 in figure T2 is a transformer.
 (T6C09) A transformer is commonly used to change 120V AC house current to a lower AC voltage for other uses.
 (T6D06)